jecki/DHParser/Introduction.md

    what you like.

 DHParser automatically only generates a parser for the very first step.
-The other steps have to be programmed by hand, though DHParser makes tries to make those parts as easy as possible.
+The other steps have to be programmed by hand, though DHParser tries to make those parts as easy as possible.
 What you have just seen in your editor is a Pseudo-XML-representation of the concrete syntax tree.
 (The output of a parser is always a tree structure, just like